 Only in the late 1800s did this territory become the subject of exploration by Europeans, first of all Germans, and in fact it immediately became part of German East Africa.
 But during the First World War it was occupied by Belgium which then had it, as a mandate, by the League of Nations in 1919.
 It was then the United Nations in 1946 that took it on mandate, but the trusteeship remained with the Belgians.
 The latter had to proceed very cautiously since the proud Vatussi never submitted to the Belgian trust administration.

-According to Abbreviationfinder, a governor exercised power with the assistance of a council, attended by the two kings of Rwanda and Urundi.
+According to Abbreviationfinder, an acronym site which also features history of Rwanda, a governor exercised power with the assistance of a council, attended by the two kings of Rwanda and Urundi.
 With the arrival of the whites, the exploitation of the land began in the country.
 Grandiose reforestation, canalization and drying up of marshy areas were carried out.
 The Belgians taught the indigenous people the most effective cultivation systems and introduced extensive cultivation of coffee and cotton throughout the territory.
 Breeding was also much improved.
 And in many areas of the country many streets and towns full of activities were built.
 The separation of the two states occurred in 1961 and independence was granted to them on July 1, 1962.
 The two states were called Burundi and Rwanda.

 After the split from Urundi, a provisional government was established in the territory, made up of six Rwandans (Hutu) and two Belgians and chaired by G. Kayibanda, and in January 1961 the Republic was proclaimed.

 The UN imposed a referendum to ratify this Republic and, following the positive result, recognized it.
 On 1 July 1962 he was completely independent but immediately found himself facing a guerrilla situation, carried out by the outspoken dissidents of the Tutsi ethnic group, who in every way tried to restore the monarchy.